zhudotexe/kani/docs/shared/engine_table.rst

 | |:llama:| LLaMA v2 (GGUF)              | ``cpp``                            | |oss| |cpu| |gpu|            | :class:`kani.engines.llamacpp.LlamaCppEngine`                        |
 +----------------------------------------+------------------------------------+------------------------------+----------------------------------------------------------------------+

+Additional models using the classes above are also supported - see the `model zoo <https://github.com/zhudotexe/kani/blob/main/examples/4_engines_zoo.py>`_ for a more comprehensive list of models!

 **Legend**

 - |function|: Supports function calling.